Executing Linux Commands from C++ with popen()

 #endif

-The above is our blueprint for the SystemAnalyser class from the information we have will now.
-This I have declared in .h file and the plan is to have the implementation in a .cpp file later.
-Our skeleton cpp file looks like this at this point:
+This is our blueprint for SystemAnalyser based on what we know so far.
+The declaration lives in a .h file and the implementation will follow in a .cpp file.
+The skeleton .cpp looks like this at this stage:

 #include "SystemAnalyser.h"